Decryptin/AEL/README.md

       ~ '^^': Returns the square of the number system value following the operator.
       ~ '^/': Returns the square root of the number system value following the operator.

+ _The notation to do this in a text environment is as follows:

+        - eval: <expression to evaluate>

+ * If we want to evaluate a preset formula such as the quadratic formula, we do that as follows:

+        - eval_preset: <labels for variables in the formula.>

+#### Conversion Between Numeral Systems

+Converting between number systems is very easy and simple to do.
+_The notation to do this in a text is as follows:_

+         - trns: <numeral_system_value> -> <Base Identifier> (Found above).